Creating “CollectionPage” Schema Markup

 What is CollectionPage schema?

 Schema.org defines this type as: “Web page type: Collection page.”
 This definition, being quite vague, means its use cases are pretty flexible.
-Here at Schema App, we use the CollectionPage type when a single web page has a collection of things without an implied hierarchy.
+At Schema App, we use the CollectionPage type when a single web page has a collection of things without an implied hierarchy.

 What is the correct way to use the CollectionPage type?

-If the page is more of a landing page with equally important pieces of content, and links intending to bring users to other parts of the site, there’s a good chance it’s a CollectionPage
+If the page is more of a landing page with equally important content and links intended to bring users to other parts of the site, there’s a good chance it’s a CollectionPage

 Is a CollectionPage eligible for rich results?